Contributors from members of the Copper team

 Set sales quotas with confidence.

-Set achievable quotas by making sure they’re tactics, not strategies.
-You need to make sure your sales reps get small, daily wins instead of worrying them with a big number.
+Earn sales success, and set achievable quotas by making sure they’re tactics, not strategies.
+You need to make sure your sales reps get small, daily wins when working on sales goals, instead of worrying them with a big number.

 - Use data from your CRM to make sure you’re assigning reps realistic quotas based on their abilities and the company’s needs.